vandocouto/Ansible-Bacula/README.md

 ANSIBLE

-Step 1 - Configuring the hosts file, according to the output of the terraform output
+Step 1 - Configuring the hosts file in according to the output of the terraform output
 <pre>
 [bacula]
 34.230.96.230